 Oikocredit forms the head of a group, as defined in section 2:24b of the Dutch Civil Code (Burgerlijk Wetboek).
 The group includes Oikocredit, its subsidiaries, other entities that are represented or controlled by Oikocredit and its representation offices abroad.
-Subsidiaries are entities in which Oikocredit exercises direct or indirect dominant control based on a shareholding of more than 50% of the voting rights, or whose financial and operating policies it otherwise has the power to govern.
-Potential voting rights that can be directly exercised at the balance sheet date are also taken into account.
+Subsidiaries are entities in which Oikocredit exercises direct or indirect control based on a shareholding of more than 50%, control through voting rights, or whose financial and operating policies it otherwise has the power to govern.